Skip to content Skip to sidebar Skip to footer

 Hypertension Diagnosis

-Hypertension, or high blood pressure-like condition is called the “silent killer”.
+Doctors call hypertension or a high blood pressure-like case of a “silent killer”.
 This issue can go unnoticed until it leads to severe complications.
 It also includes heart disease, stroke, or kidney failure-like conditions.
-Accurate hypertension diagnosis is well needed for early intervention and several treatments.
+Accurate hypertension diagnosis is well mandatory for early intervention and several treatments.

 Some of the recent advancements in genetic testing need new ways to uncover hidden causes of hypertension.
 Such things should offer patients more personalized treatment strategies.